ojask3150/SENTINEL-2-DATA-GROWTH-MONITORING-USING-VEGETATION-INDICES-AND-BANDS/README.md

 - Pixel-level R²: **0.18**
 - Mean absolute error: **0.15**

-The model learned WHERE vegetation grows, but cannot predict exact NDVI values.
+The model successfully identifies **where** vegetation occurs but cannot predict **exactly how healthy** it will be—a fundamental limitation of satellite-only forecasting.

 ### 3. Feature Importance
 | Rank | Kharif | Importance | Rabi | Importance |